C. 1D radiative-convective model up previous next

 (C.4)

-The surface temperature is calcuated by using the 1D grand surface model (Appendix A.e ).
+The surface temperature is calcuated by using the thermal diffusion equation (see appendix A.e ).

 A numerical simulation of thermal convection in the Martian lower atmosphere.